Easiest Drop Biscuits with a simple prep “secret”—just a bowl and spoon needed. Hot, buttery, and flaky, they melt in your mouth fresh from the oven!

 Homemade Drop Biscuits Storage

-Freezing: Wrap the completely cooled biscuits individually in plastic wrap, place in a freezer-safe bag or container, and then freeze.
-They should last for 2-3 months in the freezer.
-To thaw, place in the fridge overnight
+Freezing: Wrap cooled biscuits individually in plastic wrap, put them in a freezer-safe bag, and freeze for 2-3 months.
+Thaw in the fridge overnight.

 More Delicious Side Dishes